 A sharable dip or spread that delivers satisfying texture and complex flavor.
 Roasted Eggplant Artichoke White Bean Dip recipe is simple to whip up and is freezer friendly.
-Pair it with your favorite wine, crostini, crackers and veggies for a most satisfying snack! vegan + gluten free
+Pair it with your favorite wine, crostini, crackers and veggies for a most satisfying snack!
+This recipe is vegetarian, vegan and gluten free.

 Next to the sourdough starter in the refrigerator, my most stocked item is a healthy appetizer or snack in the form of a dip or spread.
 This is something I prepare every week.
 Beans are often involved, but if I can somehow squeeze in a roasted seasonal veggie into the dip, I do it!